hyli-ai/dm-postgres/README.md

 # Data Modeling with Postgres
 >
 In this project, a relational database is created by using Postgres to analyze two datasets, which contain the songs and the user activities in JSON format.
-A star schema optimized for queries on song play analysis and an ETL pipeline are presented in the jupyter notebook.
+A star schema optimized for queries on song play analysis and an ETL pipeline are presented in the jupyter notebook, together with a test notebook to confirm the validity of the database.

 ## Table of contents